 What is a systematic theology study Bible?

 These study Bibles help readers understand how Scripture forms the basis for our understanding of God, humanity, sin, salvation, eternity, and more.
-For example, the ESV Systematic Theology Study Bible features over 400 short in-text doctrinal summaries connecting Christian beliefs to specific Bible passages, twenty-five longer articles explaining important theological topics in greater depth, and introductions to each book of the Bible that highlight the unique ways each book contributes to the whole of Christian theology.
+For example, the ESV Systematic Theology Study Bible features over four hundred short in-text doctrinal summaries connecting Christian beliefs to specific Bible passages, twenty-five longer articles explaining important theological topics in greater depth, and introductions to each book of the Bible that highlight the unique ways each book contributes to the whole of Christian theology.

 Who was the father of systematic theology?

-Bartholomäus Keckermann (1572–1609) was the first person to use the term“systematic theology,” but the idea was not new.
+Bartholomäus Keckermann (1572–1609) was the first person to use the term “systematic theology,” but the idea was not new.
 According to Paul, the Bereans practiced systematic theology by “examining the Scriptures daily to see if these things were so” (Acts 17:11).
 It is widely accepted that the early church fathers, like Origen, were systematicians.

 What are the 4 types of theology?